lockwoodp175/RobotSimulator/README.md

 ### Requirements

-You will need Visual Studio with .netcore for compilation.
+You will need Visual Studio with .net 8.0 installed for compilation.

 ### Installation